 Fender Player Plus Stratocasters

 What's the "plus" for Fender's Player Plus?
 It's extra touches borrowed from Fender's Corona factory to make these Ensenada-built guitars that much more special.
-Things like rolled fingerboard edges, fourth-generation Noiseless pickups, and a push/pull tone control that gives you a coil split on the HSS version, or adds the neck pickup to the bridge and bridge/middle positions for the all-single-coil version.
+Things such as rolled fingerboard edges, fourth-generation Noiseless pickups, and a push/pull tone control that gives you a coil split on the HSS version, or adds the neck pickup to the bridge and bridge/middle positions for the all-single-coil version.

 Pictured: Fender Player Plus Stratocaster in Opal Spark